What is NABERS Rating and why do we have it?

 Each category of ratings, has different sets of assessment criteria based on the management responsibility.
 These are scored separately to help identify those with good performance and those wherein it can be improved to the satisfaction of the occupants.

 From 1st July 2017, the Building Energy Efficiency Certificates (BEEC) has undergone changes as a result of changes to the Commercial Building Disclosure Program (CBDP).
-Before this change, lessors were required to provide energy efficient information when leasing or selling commercial office spaces that were 2,000 square metres or more.
+Before this change, lessors were required to provide energy efficient information when leasing or selling commercial office spaces that were 2,000 square meters or more.
 Now this number is set to 1,000 with the introduction of these changes.
 The aim of this is to promote energy efficiency objectives of commercial office buildings and to provide more information to individuals who are buying and leasing.

 The NABERS Energy rating, which is valid for a year closely ties into this, as the information provided in a NABERS Certificate is necessary for a valid BEEC during sale or lease.